-- Strengthen the design of Oak Street east of Biddle as a gateway with greater pedestrian emphasis - Consider complementary amenities to Bishop Park, already a gem in Downtown - Capitalize on location of city-owned parking lot fronting the river as a development opportunity to support the riverwalk and Bishop Park as an amenity, while maintaining views of river
+- Strengthen the design of Oak Street as a gateway with greater pedestrian emphasis - Consider complementary amenities to Bishop Park, already a gem in Downtown - Capitalize on location of city-owned parking lot fronting the river as a development opportunity to support the riverwalk and Bishop Park as an amenity

 While Biddle Avenue is the main space for street festivals, Oak Street has less traffic and lower speeds and could be transformed into a commercial shared street.
 Shared streets are designed to implicitly slow traffic speeds using pedestrian volumes, design, and other cues to slow or divert traffic.
-Street furniture, including bollards, benches, planters, street lights, sculptures, trees, and bicycle parking, may be sited to provide definition for a shared space, subtly delineating the traveled way from the pedestrian-exclusive area.
+Street furniture, including bollards, benches, planters, street lights, sculptures, trees, and bicycle parking, may be sited to provide definition for a shared space, subtly delineating the traveled way from the pedestrianexclusive area.